 The implementation of the ban on provincial buses on EDSA has been quite a roller-coaster ride.
-The Metro Manila Development Authority (MMDA) began an initial dry run in April, only to ax the test runs about two weeks after.
+The Metropolitan Manila Development Authority (MMDA) began an initial dry run in April, only to ax the test runs about two weeks after.

 Earlier today, the agency announced via Facebook that it plans to resume the implementation of the same policy on Wednesday, August 7, 2019.
 Check out the official statement below: